 In a perfect world your A/C unit should not lose any refrigerant.
-Unfortunately, leaks do occur and sometimes they are virtually impossible to find.
-The problem could be in the evaporator coil, line set, or condenser.
+Unfortunately, leaks do occur and sometimes they are almost impossible to find.
+The problem could be in the evaporator coil, the line set, or the condenser.

 Typically leaks are found around brazing joints, fittings, or service valves.
-Refrigerants are in an oil base so any oily areas are usually indicative of a leak.
+Refrigerants are in an oil base so any oily areas are indicative of a leak.
 Those are the easy ones to fix.
 The difficult ones are usually in the evaporator coil or condenser.
-A common problem with older systems is when dogs urinate against a condenser.
-The urine is highly corrosive and will erode the condenser fins which will lead to a refrigerant leak.
+A common problem with older systems is when dogs urinate on the condenser fins.
+The urine is highly corrosive and will erode the aluminum condenser fins and tubing which will cause refrigerant leaks.

 - Visual — Look for oily residue